This journal is a member of the Committee on Publication Ethics (COPE).

-Letters to the Editor and Book Reviews should not normaly exceed 500 words.
+Letters to the Editor and Book Reviews should not normally exceed 500 words.
 Please send any enquiries about these two article types, or proposed entries for consideration, to the Editor at the email address email@example.com.

 Book Reviews are normally commissioned but they can be offered via the email address above.
 Such reviews should also be accompanied by a front cover image, and an internal image if appropriate which may be included in the printed article.

 Manuscripts should not normally exceed 6,000 words.
 The main body of the paper is to be preceded by an abstract of less than 150 words, as well as a list of 4 to 8 keywords.

 International Journal of Architectural Computing (IJAC) operates a conventional single-blind reviewing policy in which the reviewer’s name is always concealed from the authors.

 If you are asked to provide the names of a peer who could be called upon to review your manuscript, please note that reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: